7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 • Team members involved and their tasks for the campaign

-A campaign brief communicates your vision for the campaign with team members.
+A campaign brief communicates your campaign vision to team members.
 And since campaigns differ, you have to provide a brief for each campaign.

 With a brief, it’s easier to ensure every team member focuses on campaign goals and how to achieve them.